shred/acme4j/src/site/markdown/provider.md

 When _acme4j_ tries to connect to an acme URI, it first invokes the `accepts(URI)` method of all registered `AcmeProvider`s.
 Only one of the providers must return `true` for a successful connection. _acme4j_ then invokes the `resolve(URI)` method of that provider, and connects to the directory URL that is returned.

-The connection fails if none or more than one `AcmeProvider` implementations `accept` the acme URI.
+The connection fails if no or more than one `AcmeProvider` implementations accept the acme URI.

 ## Certificate Pinning

 Client providers may verify the HTTPS certificate provided by the ACME server.

-To do so, override the `createHttpConnector()` method of `AbstractAcmeProvider` and return a subclassed `HttpConnector` class that modifies the `HttpURLConnection` as required.
+To do so, override the `createHttpConnector()` method of `AbstractAcmeProvider` and return a subclassed `HttpConnector` class that modifies the `HttpURLConnection` as necessary.

 ## Individual Challenges